halkinmaksim/execsms/README.md

 # execsms
 exec commands from SMS

-To compile the file under the Raspberra system, set the environment variables.
+To compile the file under the Raspberry system, set the environment variables.

     set GOARCH = arm
     set GOOS = linux